apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 in-progress file.

 <span class="label label-danger">Important Note 4</span>: Currently, the `FileSink` only supports five filesystems:
-HDFS, S3, OSS, ABS and Local.
+HDFS, S3, OSS, ABFS and Local.
 Flink will throw an exception when using an unsupported filesystem at runtime.

 #### BATCH-specific